 Many do not realize how much money they end up having to pay the IRS once you enter retirement.
 Some experience a decrease in their tax bills, but for others, that may not be the case.
 Withdrawing funds from your 401(k) or IRA are subject to taxes.
 The most significant surprise that retirees face is the fact that Social Security benefits are taxable during retirement as well.
 Social Security taxes also vary depending what state you reside.

 RMDs are another factor that new retirees tend to forget about.
-You can not leave your money stagnant in accounts forever unless it is in a Roth account.
-You must begin withdrawing from your savings once you reach the age of 70.
-Ignoring required minimum distributions (RMDs) will only end up with substantial tax penalties on amounts you fail to withdraw.
+You can not leave your money stagnant in qualified retirement accounts forever unless it is in a Roth account.
+You must begin withdrawing from your IRA’s and 401(k)’s once you reach the age of 70 1/2, unless an exception applies.
+Ignoring required minimum distributions (RMDs) will only end up with substantial tax penalties (50%) on amounts you fail to withdraw.